manikantanynala97/IllumioAssignment/README.md

 ## Assumptions

-** - The program supports only the default flow log format (version 2).
+- The program supports only the default flow log format (version 2).
 - The lookup table must be in CSV format with no headers.
 - The log file and lookup table must be named `flow_logs.txt` and `lookup.csv`, respectively.
 - The program does not support custom log formats.
-- Assuming the tagCount to be counted only according to the flow logs basically if the dstport,protocol key is found then basically count as tagged or else untagged
+- **Assuming the tagCount to be counted only according to the flow logs basically if the dstport,protocol key is found then basically count as tagged or else untagged.**
-- Assuming the port,portocol combination count to be taken only from the flow logs.
+- **Assuming the port,portocol combination count to be taken only from the flow logs.**
-- Assuming the port, portocol combination is between the dstport,protocol not srcport,protocol so basically I am taking it from parts[6] which is dstport and parts[7] which is protocol (you can see in the FlowLogParser.java and has taken the reference from the amazon flow log records -> https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html).**
+- **Assuming the port, portocol combination is between the dstport,protocol not srcport,protocol so basically I am taking it from parts[6] which is dstport and parts[7] which is protocol (you can see in the FlowLogParser.java and has taken the reference from the amazon flow log records -> https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html).**
+- **The program converts common protocol numbers to their names (e.g., TCP is 6, UDP is 17, ICMP is 1).
+If the protocol number doesn't match these, the program uses the number as is.**

 ## Requirements